MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/quickstarts/quickstarts.md

 ## Next steps

-- For a more in depth web app example, see the [Custom search tutorial](../tutorial/custom-search-web-page.md).
+- For a more in depth web app example, see the [Custom Search tutorial](../tutorial/custom-search-web-page.md).
 - For REST and SDK samples, see [Samples](../samples.md)